Style Guide#

 branch to test out new features!

-If you have any doubts, just open an issue!
+If you have any doubts, just open an issue or ask in our Discord server.
 And don’t forget that these are recommendations.
 Don’t let them keep you from contributing.

 Commit Messages#